toreller/ScalaColliderUGens/README.md

 ### compilation

-ScalaCollider-UGens builds with xsbt (sbt 0.10) against Scala 2.9.1.
+ScalaCollider-UGens builds with sbt (version 0.10 or higher) against Scala 2.9.1.
 To compile run `sbt compile`.
 In order to keep up with the scala-refactoring snapshots, you may need to wipe the Ivy2 cache before updating: `rm -r ~/.ivy2/cache/org.scala-refactoring`.

 ### running